BrianMorse12604/151AGroupProject/writeup.md

 One possible improvement we could make is to increase max_trials for the hyperparameter tuning.
 Since we were restricted by time, we were not able to test all possible combinations during our hyperparameter tuning, so there may be more optimal combinations than the ones we tried.
 Additionally, we could also try running for more epochs during our hyperparameter tuning in order to get a better representation of each model.
 One pattern we noticed is that the models with higher learning_rates did a little better, but this may be due to the fact that they move towards the local minima faster than the models with lower learning_rates, which makes them appear more accurate in the short-run.

+### Final Model & Final Results Summary

 ## F. Conclusion

 After the entire process of working with this Airbnb data across three different models, we were able to successfully predict the ratings of different locations within 9-10%.
 That means we are able to typically predict with an error of half of a star which is pretty good.
 Surprisingly, it seems that the tree models were the best performing in completing this task, even above the neural networks.
 However, this still clearly demonstrates that there is still a lot of room for improvement to get even more accurate results.
 Given more time with the models we were working on, we may be able to implement more tactics to have better predictive power or do more hyperparameter tuning to have the best architecture available for the respective model types.
 One more thing to consider however is that since all three models tended to have the same loss as each other, it may also be more beneficial to have a deeper and more complex look into the data and try to find how some of the features truly effect the outcome and each other.
 There may also be bias into how the data was collected in the first place, like how the concentration of scores tend to be distributed and be heavily skewed positively, in which case we would need to look for other data to either supplement or replace the current data we were looking at.
 However, despite the different paths forward from here, we have still created a good model to be used for those looking to start putting a place up on Airbnb or for users to get an idea of what their experience may be like if there are not many reviews on the location yet!

+## Contributions:
+* Arvin Zhang:
+  * Title/Contribution:
+* Andrew Pu:
+  * Title/Contribution:
+* Andrew Zheng:
+  * Title/Contribution:
+* Brian Morse:
+  * Title/Contribution:
+* Joshua Chen:
+  * Title/Contribution:
+* Ethan Cao:
+  * Title/Contribution:
+* Jimmy Ying:
+  * Title/Contribution:
+* Justin Chou:
+  * Title/Contribution:
+* Rachel Wei:
+  * Title/Contribution: Group member, Contributed to the Abstract (Milestone 1), Data Preprocessing steps (Milestone 2), as well as the construction of Model 3 (Milestone 5), and the final writeup for the entire project (Milestone 5).
+Most significant contributions was in Milestone 5, specifically working with Andrew to create the initial model before hypertuning as well as the final writeup for the entire project, including reorganizing all the information to be cohesive and adding additional results, discussion, and conclusion as needed.
+In addition, worked on the Milestone 2 writeup.